Optimize Your Site Performance on Google Chrome with these Three Simple Fixes

 For some time now, Google Chrome has favored web pages that load faster, and it makes sense.
 After all, Google wants to give its users the best browsing experience possible.
 And who enjoys watching pages load for minutes at a time?

-Google recently announced that in July 2018 it would start taking page speed into account when ranking mobile sites.
+Google recently announced that in July 2018 it will start taking page speed into account when ranking mobile sites.
 Speed had previously only been a factor in desktop browsing.
 But because mobile browsing has become so prevalent, Google wants to favor speed there as well.

 So how can you tell if your website is too slow?
 There are many free speed test resources available online, such as Google’s TestMySite or GTmetrix.
 These free tools are handy for identifying what is slowing your site down and making plans for how to speed it up.
 You can also use them to monitor the speeds of your competitors’ sites and compare them to your own.